gvlawrence/CleaningData_Project/README.md

 File *CodeBook.md* contains further detail about the data used and the code steps used to produce the tidy data set.

 ## Source data and output files
-A copy of the source data found at the URL specified in the CodeBook is provided for reference should the data no longer be available at that URL.
-To use this data, a copy should be placed locally and named *UCI_HAR_Dataset.zip* and the code amended to skip the file download.
+A copy of the source zip file (found at the URL mentioned in the CodeBook) is provided for reference, in case the data is no longer available at that URL.

-The output file is provided for reference and shows the result of running the code on the specified data set.
+The output file is provided as an example of the result of running the code with the specified data.